February 18, 2025

 > mup deploy

 So far, I have deployed my app successfully.
 MUP also supports other useful commands to maintain your production app.
-After you’ve edited the environmental variables of settings.json
+After you’ve edited the environmental variables of settings.json, you can reconfigure the app without deploying again:

 > mup reconfig